 Read Our Blog: Import Medical Devices in India

-License from CDSCO is necessary to be granted for the purpose of import of medical devices.
+CDSCO License is necessary to be granted for the purpose of import of medical devices.
 To obtain the said license, it is necessary that the requisite documents, fee and other conditions are fulfilled and it is advised that the procedure be proceeded further using help from the experts as the procedure may be exhausting and a little problematic for anyone.
 License is mandatory to be obtained prior to import of medical devices as failure in obtaining such license would create hassles for the person importing medical devices.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.

 BOOK A FREE CONSULTATION